zton82005/zton82005/README.md

 - 👀 I’m interested in programming and web development
 - 🌱 I’m currently learning React and Flutterflow
 - 💞️ I’m looking to collaborate with someone who will mentor me to be a good programmer.
-- Trying to build a world-changing app one day at a time...
-LOL!!!
+- Trying to build a world-changing app one day at a time... 😈

 <!---